Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 Field                     | Type      | Description
 --------------------------|-----------|------------------
+Type                      | byte      | Contains value 0x01 to indicate the commitment is blinded.
 Number of bits            | byte      | Integer `n` indicating number of confidential mantissa bits between 1 and 63.
 Exponent                  | byte      | Integer `exp` indicating the decimal exponent from 0 to 10.
 Minimum value             | varint63  | Minimum value `vmin` from 0 to 2<sup>63</sup>–1.